Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 ### Project Goals

 The goal of this project is to create a fun and interactive quiz aimed at school children that will allow them to learn about the different instruments used in an orchestra.
 Throughout the quiz, the user will learn more about the different instruments and instrument families in the orchestra by being presented with a fact when they answer a question correctly.
 If a user answers incorrectly, they will be asked to try again until they choose the correct answer.
 The quiz is designed to be a learning tool and doesn't keep a score of the questions the user has answered correctly.
-By creating this website, I hope to help school children learn more about the orchestra and hope to encourage more interest in music.
+By creating this quiz, I hope to help school children learn more about the orchestra and encourage them to take an interest in music.

 ### User Goals

 - As a **user**, I want to easily understand the main purpose of the site on my first visit
-- As a **user**, I want to be able to easily navigate through the site
+- As a **user**, I want to be able to easily navigate throughout the site
-- As a **user**, I want to learn about the different instruments used in an orchestra.
+- As a **user**, I want to learn about the different instruments used in an orchestra
-- As a **user**, I want to have a fun while playing the quiz and also have fun learning
+- As a **user**, I want to have a fun playing the quiz and also have fun learning
-- As a **user**, I want to be able to be able to easily contact the site owner to provide feedback
+- As a **user**, I want to be able to easily contact the site owner to provide feedback about the quiz
-- As a **user**, I want to see what other projects the site owner has created
+- As a **user**, I want to see what other projects the site owner has worked on

 ### Site Owner Goals

 - As a **site owner**, I want the user to be greeted with a welcome message with a short explanation on what the site is so the user instantly understands the purpose of the site
-- As a **site owner**, I want to include links on all pages of the site to allow the user to easily navigate to other pages in the site
+- As a **site owner**, I want to include links on all pages of the site to allow the user to easily navigate to the other pages
 - As a **site owner**, I want to create a quiz that will teach the user about the different instruments used in an orchestra
 - As a **site owner**, I want to create a fun and interactive experience for the user that will engage them throughout
 - As a **site owner**, I want to include a feedback form to allow the user to easily contact me and leave feedback about the quiz and/or the website itself